Axion Haloscope Array With $\mathcal{PT}$ Symmetry: Appendix: Optimization of signal-to-noise ratio

-Similarly, one optimizes and fits the $\widetilde{\textrm{SNR}}$ numerically at zero temperature \ba n=2&:& \gamma_r=1.15 (g^{4}\gamma)^{1/5}, \widetilde{\textrm{SNR}}=1.49 (g/\gamma)^{2/5};\nn\\ n=3&:& \gamma_r=1.21 (g^{6}\gamma)^{1/7}, \widetilde{\textrm{SNR}}=3.07 (g/\gamma)^{3/7},\nn\\ \ea which are shown in the lower panel of Fig. (\ref{RCoptS}).
+Similarly, one optimizes and fits the $\widetilde{\textrm{SNR}}$ numerically at zero temperature \ba n=2&:& \gamma_r=1.15 (g^{4}\gamma)^{1/5}, \widetilde{\textrm{SNR}}=1.49 (g/\gamma)^{2/5};\nn\\ n=3&:& \gamma_r=1.21 (g^{6}\gamma)^{1/7}, \widetilde{\textrm{SNR}}=3.07 (g/\gamma)^{3/7},\nn\\ \ea which are shown in the lower panel of Fig.\;\ref{RCoptS}.
 As expected, there is an $2^{n-1}$ enhancement due to the multi probing sensors: \be \textrm{SNR} \simeq 2^{n-1} \left(\frac{g}{\gamma}\right)^{\frac{n}{2n+1}} \frac{\rho_{\textrm{DM}} \alpha^2}{m_\Phi^{3}} \sqrt{\frac{Q_\Phi t_e}{\gamma}}. \ee

-We also optimize $\widetilde{\textrm{SNR}}$ with both $\gamma_r$ and $g^2 - G^2$ taken as free parameters, shown in Fig. (\ref{Gopt}) and the corresponding noise PSD is in Fig. (\ref{nPToptPSD}).
-In the binary tree case, the optimized condition is $g^2-G^2 \simeq \gamma_r^2 \simeq (g^{2n} \gamma)^{1/ (2n+1)}$.
-Thus a small deviation from the optimized value of $g^2-G^2$ can lead to negligible impact on the SNR and is indeed more robust than the chain detector when $g^2-G^2$ needs to be highly fine-tuned.
+We further optimize $\widetilde{\textrm{SNR}}$ with both $\gamma_r$ and $g^2 - G^2$ taken as free parameters.
+The results are shown in Fig.\;\ref{Gopt}, and the corresponding noise PSD is in Fig.\;\ref{nPToptPSD}.
+In the binary tree case, the optimized condition is $\sqrt{g^2-G^2} \simeq \gamma_r \simeq (g^{2n} \gamma)^{1/ (2n+1)}$.
+Thus a small deviation from the optimized value of $g^2-G^2$ can lead to negligible impact on the SNR and is indeed more robust than the chain detector when $g^2-G^2$ needs to be highly fine tuned.